Chincholi Wildlife Sanctuary: Flora and fauna

 The sanctuary has medicinal herbs and trees in its compound.
-It also has Acacia and teak plantations.
+It also has acacia and teak plantations.
 Chincholi Wildlife Sanctuary has over 35 species of birds, such as blue pigeon, black-winged kite, blossom-headed parakeet, black drongo and many more.
+It hosts all four wildlife species from the Canidae family found in Karnataka.
+These include dholes, wolves, golden jackals, and Bengal foxes.